-On October 24, 2022, a second tranche of financing was signed with CWB for the purchase of a warehouse facility, in the amount of \$1,319,000.
-The financing consists of a 20 year term loan and bears a current 2 year fixed interest rate of 6.62% per annum.
+On March 31, 2025, the Company amended the agreement with Canadian Western Bank ("CWB") to refinance its subordinated debt.
+The financing consists of a \$6 million, 17-year fixed term loan and bears a current 5 year fixed interest rate of 5.61% per annum.
+The amendment for the purchase of a warehouse facility, located in Midland Texas, in the amount of \$1,319,000, consisted of a change of interest rate of Prime plus 2% (original agreement of 6.62%) for financing the remainder of the 17.5-year term loan.
 This loan is secured by a first demand collateral mortgage over all owned lands and premises; assigned by the Company to CWB of all risk insurance in the amounts and from an insurer acceptable to CWB, on all Company real property, without limitation lands, buildings, fixtures and equipment owned by the Company, showing CWB as first loss payee.
-Transaction costs of \$3,500 were incurred as part of this amendment and are being amortized over the term of the agreement.
+The CWB Term Loan includes a tangible net worth covenant of \$9,295,000 and a cash flow coverage ratio covenant of no less than 1.10, both tested annually.